marbl/canu/documentation/source/parameter-reference.rst

 .. _maxThreads:

-The 'minMemory', 'maxMemory', 'minThreads' and 'maxThreads' options will apply to all jobs, and can be used to artifically limit canu to a portion of the current machine.
+The 'minMemory', 'maxMemory', 'minThreads' and 'maxThreads' options will apply to all jobs, and can be used to artificially limit canu to a portion of the current machine.
 In the overlapper example above, setting maxThreads=4 would result in two concurrent jobs instead of four.